-What Is ETIAS, Europe’s New Visa-Waiver Program?
+What Are ETA and ETIAS, Europe’s New Visa-Waiver Programs?

 While travelers will soon need to apply online for entry authorization before arrival in Europe, the process requires only a few minutes and a small fee.